-Features of WordPress.org that makes it a great choice for you.
+Features of WordPress.org that make it a great choice for you.

 On the other hand, using wordpress.org gives you the liberty to purchase customised themes from third-parties designers in the marketplace.
 With a range of theme options available to a site owner, one can preview the themes online and install them to change the general outlook of their website.

 The range of customisation available for wordpress.org is insane!
-You have the liberty to make your site to be exactly what you envisioned it, whenever you want to.
-This is partly powered by the available free and premium themes and also, your creativity.
+You have the liberty to make your site be exactly what you envisioned it whenever you want to.
+This is partly powered by the available free and premium themes and also your creativity.

 With a wordpress.org site, you can easily create an online store that allows you to carry out all the buying and selling activities of either digital or physical products.
-Such functions include; accepting credit card payment, delivering and shipping of the goods to the clients.
-On the other hand, you cannot have an online store while using a hosted WordPress, unless you pay for an e-commerce plan, to have some shop functionalities on your site.
+Such functions include; accepting credit card payments, and delivering and shipping the goods to the clients.
+On the other hand, you cannot have an online store while using a hosted WordPress unless you pay for an e-commerce plan to have some shop functionalities on your site.